mtvs/laravel-reviews/README.md

 # Laravel Reviews

-This packages abstracts the code required to have reviews and ratings for the laravel's Eloquent models.
+This package provides reviews and ratings for the Laravel's Eloquent models.

-It enables the users to review the models and the admin to approve those reviews to be shown.
+It enables the users to rate and review the reviewable models.
+Then admin can choose to approve the reviews to let them be shown.

 It adds the rating values, `rating_average` and `rating_count`, to a model from its reviews.